 - Remove the ‘hidden’ house key

 The key under the mat, inside the mailbox, beneath a rock—everybody hides a house key.
 Problem is, burglars know your hiding places.
-Instead, give it to a trusted neighbor.
+Instead, give it to a trusted neighbor or family member.

 - Place keys and garage-door remotes in a smart spot